-Closely related to the gasoline-powered Lexus RX 350, which falls into the midsize luxury SUV segment, the RX 400h has the Lexus Hybrid Drive system.
-Lexus General Manager Denny Clements says the electric motor can operate at 12,000 rpm, which is twice the speed of the Prius' motor.
-Peak output totals 268 horsepower, which is about on par with output in the regular RX 350.
+Closely related to the gasoline-powered Lexus RX 350, which falls into the midsize luxury SUV segment, the RX 400h has the Lexus Hybrid Drive system found on the automaker's other hybrids.
+The electric motor can operate at 12,000 rpm, which is twice the speed of the Prius' motor.
+Peak output totals 268 horsepower, about the same as the RX 350's conventional V-6.

-The RX 400h's appearance differs only modestly from the regular RX 350.
-Styling revisions include round fog lamps and an additional opening on the front bumper fascia for cooling powertrain components.
-The RX 400h is an inch longer than the RX 350 and weighs 300 pounds more.
+The SUV's overall appearance differs only modestly from the regular RX 350.
+Styling revisions include round fog lamps and an additional opening on the front bumper for cooling powertrain components.
+The RX 400h is an inch longer than the RX 350.

 The RX 400h's five-passenger seating and interior space are similar to the RX 350's.
 Rather than the usual tachometer, the dashboard contains an illuminated battery-power meter.
 The steering wheel contains controls for the hybrid system's monitor and the stereo.

-The backseat has been raised 0.7 inch to accommodate the battery pack underneath.
+The backseat has been raised 0.7 inches to accommodate the battery pack underneath.
 Thirty battery modules are split into three groups, each with a dedicated cooling fan.

 Combining a 208-hp, 3.3-liter V-6 and electric motor-generators, the second-generation Lexus Hybrid Drive powertrain generates 268 hp total.
 A continuously variable transmission sends that energy to the wheels.
 The full-hybrid system can operate in gas or electric mode, as well as a combination of both.
 Lexus says the gas engine starts at a lower power level, which makes the transition between power sources harder to discern.
 Like the RX 350, the RX 400h can tow up to 3,500 pounds when properly equipped.

 Antilock brakes incorporate electronic brake-force distribution and brake assist.
-Side curtain airbags, seat-mounted side-impact airbags and a driver's knee airbag are installed.
-An Adaptive Front-lighting System can swivel in accord with the front wheels to better light curves in the road.
-The AFS system is a standalone option for 2007, and the 400h gets a tire pressure monitoring system.
-Also new is an optional adaptive cruise control feature that can slow the vehicle automatically if it gets too close to the vehicle in front of it at highway speeds.
+Side curtain airbags, seat-mounted side-impact airbags and a driver's knee airbag are standard.
+An Adaptive Front-lighting System, offered as a stand-alone option, can swivel in accord with the front wheels to better light curves in the road.
+An optional adaptive cruise control feature can slow the vehicle automatically if it gets too close to the vehicle in front of it at highway speeds.

 Hybrids might be known for fuel-saving capabilities, but performance reigns supreme in the RX 400h.
 This SUV zooms confidently and effortlessly from a standstill to highway speed, and it's difficult to discern exactly when the gasoline engine comes into play.
 Once it does, though, noise from the V-6 is more pronounced than expected from a Lexus, and it quiets down properly at speed.